sronilsson/simba/docs/Scenario_1_new.md

 4. Chose to calculate the *median or mean* Euclidian distance in millimeters between the two body parts at the bottom of the `Settings` window and click on `Confirm Config`.

 5. Click to run the outlier correction.
 You can follow the progress in the main SimBA window.
 Once complete, two new CSV log files will appear in the `/project_folder/log` folder.
 These two files contain the number of body parts corrected following the two outlier correction methods for each video in the project.
 The files will look similar to the worksheets in [this Microsoft Excel file](https://github.com/sgoldenlab/simba/blob/master/misc/Outlier_corrections.xlsx).

+> *Note:* In some scenarios, SimBA users are confident that the pose-estimation is perfected, no gross innacuracies are present, and the user may want to completely skip the use of SimBAs outlier correction tools.
+To do this, click on the red `Skip outlier correction (CAUTION)` button.
+This will format the

 ### Step 5: Extract Features
 Based on the coordinates of body parts in each frame - and the frame rate and the pixels per millimeter values - the feature extraction step calculates a larger set of features used for behavioral classification.
 Features are values such as metric distances between body parts, angles, areas, movement, paths, and their deviations and rank in individual frames and across rolling windows.
 This feature set extracted from the tracking data is what we are going to use to predict behavior BtWGaNP, using the relationships between features, rather than the pose estimation data itself.